aerospike/aerospike-connect-outbound-sdk/examples/README.md

-An example project with outbound message transforms for ESP (Event Stream Processing), Pulsar, etc outbound connectors.
+An example project with outbound message transformers for ESP (Event Stream Processing), Pulsar, etc. outbound connectors.
 The project can be built with Maven or Gradle.

 ## Build